maharishi-01/GanGaG/README.md

 # GanGaG
-Know your Ghats mobile app facilitating general public use information on Ghats and crematoria existing along Ganga and its tributarie .
+Know your Ghats mobile app facilitating general public use and get information about Ghats and crematoria existing along Ganga and its tributaries.

 #### Screenshots:-